lihing1994/Rendering-image/README.md

 The seventh : the width of the **AreaLight**. <br/>
 The last : number of n by n **pointLight** has been integraled in **AreaLight**. <br/>
 (e.g) if the value of the last parameter is 5, it means there are number of 5x5, which is 25, pointLight objects has been included in the **AreaLight** <br/><br/>
+**Note: The last boolean parameter in addLightSource function is standing for if the light being added is a AreaLight object or not. **
 ![Screen Shot 2021-01-29 at 7 41 04 PM](https://user-images.githubusercontent.com/25276186/106346216-46dee400-626a-11eb-9fae-2e0ab1e43459.png)